Abdullah-Bin-Naeem/Image-Similarity-Comparison-Using-Graph-Based-methods-with-traditional-similarity-metrics/README.md

 ## Our findings
-- Graph based methods are more accurate however their excetion is significantally high.
+- Graph based methods are more accurate(with suitable number of patches which is a hyperparameter) however their execution time is significantally high.
 It grows exponentially by increasing the graph size(in our case increasing the number of patches).

 ## How to Run
 - Clone or download this repository and just run the jupyter notbook file (Don't forget to change the image names and paths :basecampy:)